Fun and Easy Bullet Journal Doodles

 Stationery Doodles

-I love my stationery, you can check out my YouTube video of some of the supplies I own if you wonder.
+I love my stationery, you can check out my YouTube video of some of the supplies I own if you’re wondering.
 I have to admit I might have a bit of a problem, but I do use most of them, so I guess it’s ok.
 Please don’t judge me

 So back to my point, doodling stationery is probably my favorite thing, so it was a no-brainer to create a collection of stationery doodles.

-Moreover, I have now a crazy amount of spreads with different stationery doodles, including pen tests, that are kind of essential to have in your BuJo and it looks so much cuter with doodles.
+I now have a crazy amount of spreads with different stationery doodles, including pen tests, that are kind of essential to have in your BuJo, and it looks so much cuter with doodles.

 Apart from general Bullet Journal decoration, you can also use these for memory keeping or sketchnotes.